 - He uses props effectively.
 (Notice the absence of PowerPoint!)

 - He told a story.
 True, it was a general story about the world at large, but it was a story nonetheless.

 - He used parallelism when comparing the different groups of people.
 In other words, he used the same metric (transportation) to demonstrate the relative differences in wealth (i.e., from being able to save money for trip by plane every year to only being able to save money to buy a pair of shoes).

-- He concluded by posing a question and signaling the challenge to come: Whether the world’s rich people are prepared to be integrated in a world with 10 billion people.
+- He concluded by posing a question and signaling the challenge to come: Are the world’s rich people prepared to integrate in a world with 10 billion people.

 Rosling’s talk has generated some criticism from people who say that there will always be poverty.
 I think that they miss the point.

 First, Rosling gives the entire talk in 45 seconds, so there simply is not enough time to delve into the myriad of complex issues related to the subject.

 Second, Rosling is talking about general trends based on his years of study and undoubted expertise in the field of health and global development.
 There will always be instances of poverty in all nations, but that does not mean that things cannot improve significantly.